An agent talks to you about disability insurance, but then mentions the “elimination period” or waiting period.

 If you understand the disability insurance waiting period, you can save money.

-Think of the elimination period and the premiums as a see-saw.
-The lower the waiting period, the higher the premium, and vice-versa.
-All things being equal.
+Think of the elimination period and the monthly premiums as a see-saw.
+The shorter or lower the waiting period, the higher the premium, and vice-versa.
+A longer elimination period yields a lower monthly premium, all things being equal.
 See below for an illustration.

-All things being equal, the lower or shorter the waiting period, the higher or more expensive the premiums.
+See that?
+All things being equal, a lower or shorter waiting period yields a more expensive or higher premium.
 Why?
 Because you are receiving your benefit quicker.
+Conversely, a higher or longer elimination period yields lower premiums because you are delaying your disability benefits.

 But, John.
-I need a lower waiting period.
+I need a shorter waiting period.
 I need my money fast.

-Is a lower elimination period right for you?
+Is a shorter elimination period right for you?
 Well, that depends.
 And, it depends on how much money you have saved.

-You see, if you have a disability in the short-term, ideally that disability should be covered by your savings.
+You see, if you have a disability in the short term, ideally that disability should be covered by your savings.
+Remember the emergency fund I mentioned earlier?

 However, short-term disability insurance – which typically has a 3 or 6-month benefit period – does not.
 It can be incredibly expensive, which is why we believe short-term disability insurance is a waste of money.
-(Note: plans through your employer may be worth the cost.
-Not only are they typically cheaper, but also they usually cover maternity leave for women.)
+(Note: Plans through your employer may be worth the cost.
+Not only are they typically cheaper, but also they usually cover maternity leave for women.).
+Short-term disability insurance is more expensive because it has a shorter period of time when you receive benefits.

 If an agent or agency is telling you that you need short-term disability insurance, you have to question why.
 What you really need to do is buckle down on your spending and save that money.